syataheri/tinyURL/readme.md

  #### result

 {
-    "message": "user successfully created now you can login with it!", }
+    "message": "user successfully created now you can log in with it!", }

 ### USER LOGIN